zooba/pymanager/README.md

 ```
 > python -m pip install pymsbuild
-> python package.py
+> python make-all.py
 ```

-This will rebuild the project and produce MSIX and APPXSYM packages.
+This will rebuild the project and produce MSIX, APPXSYM and MSI packages.
-Customization of output paths is future work.

 You will need to sign the MSIX package before you can install it.
 This can be a self-signed certificate, but it must be added to your Trusted Publishers.